rimoun-g/Coursera_Capstone/README.md

 This repository is a demonstration of Coursera Capstone Project Course for IBM Data Science Professional Certificate

 ## About the project:
 This includes the projects in the last course of IBM Data Science Professional Certificate.
-The course guidlines is to make an application using K-means clustering with Foursquare location API to create a simple application.
+The course guidelines are to make a simple application using K-means clustering with Foursquare location API.

 ## Introduction/Business problem:
-Every week, we spend tow days or one day at least as a weekend.
+Every week, we spend two days or one day at least as a weekend.
 Sometimes, we feel confused about where to spend this weekend, or where should I go.
 Planning a good weekend will help people feel happier and better.
-We will create and application will recommend the users with some places where they can have fun and enjoy their times.
+We will create an application that will recommend the users with some places where they can have fun and enjoy their times.
 The target audience, mostly everyone above the age of 18 years they can use the app to find places to visit in their weekends.

 ## Data:
 The data will be acquired from Foursquare.com depending on the customer location.
 We will show the users a map with every place they can visit and have a good time around their place.